rentruewang/mind/business/llm.md

 ## Unicorn where?

-Simple excercise, where are the unicorns?
+Simple exercise, where are the unicorns?
 SV unicorns become a unicorn on average in 3 years.
 As of moment of writing, no unicorn relying on prompt tuning exists (companies that rely on being LLM platform are not themselves reliant on prompt tuning, and companies just using LLM as autocompletion API I wouldn't count as well, specifically copilot as codex predates GPT 3.5).

 # Frontend vs Backend